MariAuxHer/Baymax/helloplus/mherna21/README.md

 ## How that technology might be used in the group project?

-In our project, we need to do the same data preprocessing I did for this malware classifier - for instance, dropping columns from the csv file that contain irrelevant information.
-In addition, for the Machine Learning model we will use in our project, we may need to add a multilayer perceptron - similar to the one used in this malware classifier - following the transformer layer.
-The transformer can handle the input sequences and capture long-range dependencies, while the multilayer perceptron can process extracted features or embeddings from the transformr layers.
+In our project, we can apply similar data preprocessing techniques used in this malware classifier, such as removing irrelevant columns from the CSV file.
+Additionally, we may incorporate a multilayer perceptron, similar to the one utilized in this malware classifier, after the transformer layer in our Machine Learning model.
+This approach allows the transformer to handle input sequences, capturing long-range dependencies, while the multilayer perceptron processes extracted features or embeddings from the transformer layers.